-MD & MPH, most recent book is AROUSED: The History of Hormones and How They Control Just About Everything, also adjunct at Columbia, Yale lecturer.
+Author (most recent book): Aroused: The History of Hormones and How They Control Just About Everything.
+Adjunct professor at Columbia University.
+Lecturer at Yale University.

-Why you should follow her: Dr Epstein is fascinated by how culture can influence medical treatment, public health and research and how one views certain treatments.
-Her articles have appeared in the New York Times, The Washington Post, The Daily Telegraph and The Guardian.
+Why you should follow her: Dr Epstein is fascinated by the ways in which culture can influence medical treatment, public health, and research, as well as the ways in which individuals view certain treatments.
+Her articles have appeared in The New York Times, The Washington Post, The Daily Telegraph, and The Guardian.

-Why you should follow her: Dr Close is a clinician educator with a particular interest in the curriculum of general oncology and interactions with patients at the end of life.
-She helps with performance improvements in oncology and currently does this in her national role on the VA FAC and ASCO’s Workforce Advisory Group Committee.
+Why you should follow her: Dr Close is a clinician and educator with a particular interest in the general oncology curriculum as well as interactions with patients at the end-stage of life.
+She works toward performance improvements in oncology and currently pursues this goal in her national roles on the VA FAC and ASCO’s Workforce Advisory Group Committee.

 Ishwaria Subbiah, MD MS | @IshwariaMD